DHTMLX/docs-diagram/docs/shapes/default_shapes.md

 This value will be applied, if the configuration object of the shape doesn't contain the `type` property.

-{{note In the org and mindmap modes of Diagram, the type of child shapes will be the same as the type of the parent shapes.
-}}

 Arrangement of shapes in the mindmap mode of Diagram
 --------------------